adamorse/markdown-cv/index.md

 - Designed and guided the students’ summer research
 - Students produced two peer-reviewed publications
 - Students presented their research at local and national conferences
-- Designed and taught intensive minicourses on graph theory, topology, and abstract algebra
+- Taught intensive minicourses on graph theory, topology, and abstract algebra

 ## Publications